 How do you get rid of red flour beetles?

 If you’ve found red flour beetles or other stored product pests in your home, reach out to Northwest Exterminating to find out how we can help.

 After moving in I quickly discovered that the home was INFESTED with vermin and BROWN RECLUSE SPIDERS!

 NW Exterminating installed ‘Desert Guard’ and that took care of ALL of the vermin, and, after a few treatments of Spider Power-Dusting in my crawl space I am free of dangerous spiders!

 Request Your FREE Estimate

-Have questions or need help getting rid of beetles or other pests?
+Have questions or need help getting rid of red flour beetles or other pests?
 Simply complete the form below or give us a call!